 This is not a free plugin, but, as you might know, Google gives a lot of attention to websites which are fast.
 In addition, the user experience of a slow is something you need to avoid at all costs, (if you want your website to be succesful in the long-term), so do make sure you make sure your website is as fast as it can get it WP Rocket!

-Step 15 - How to Create a WordPress website in 2 minutes
+15. Shortcut - Create a website in 2 minutes

 Now that we've actually shown you how to do it all the long way, there's also the short version!
 How to create a website in literally 2 minutes.